marsluong/comp4115-pa1/README.txt

 		Using subqueries, this query displays the number of customers that the employees from office number 5 have in total.

-5.	select jobTitle,lastName,firstName from employees
+5.	select jobTitle,lastName, firstName from employees
 	right outer join customers on customers.salesRepEmployeeNumber = employees.employeeNumber;

 		The right outer join displays the names and job titles of employees who are in the employees' table that match as well as nulls for when there is no match.